An Objection Against Theism

 By virtue of what (1) means, (1) and (3) are logically equivalent.
 Here’s the problem: is (3) a necessary truth?
 If the answer is “No” then there is some possible world where (3) is false, and thus there is some possible world where a synthetic truth is a necessary truth—some possible world where □p is true for some synthetic proposition p.
 But recall that if □p is true in some possible world, then p is true in all possible worlds.
 So denying that (3) is a necessary truth would mean that (3) is false, for there would have to be some synthetic statement that is true in all possible worlds.

-The proponent could say that (3) is a necessary truth, but according to the proponent, only analytic statements can be necessary truths, and there doesn’t appear to be anything about the meaning of (4) that is self-contradictory like “Sam is married and not married” and “Sam is a married bachelor.”
-It just isn’t true by definition that a synthetic statement doesn’t hold in all possible worlds.
+The proponent of (1) could say that (3) is a necessary truth, but according to the proponent, only analytic statements can be necessary truths, and so for (3) to be an analytic truth its denial (4) must be self-contradictory.
+But there doesn’t appear to be anything about the meaning of (4) that contradicts itself like “Sam is married and not married” and “Sam is a married bachelor,” since it just isn’t true by definition that a synthetic statement doesn’t hold in all possible worlds.
 Thus, it is not true that all necessary truths are analytic.

 While “all necessary truths are analytic” and “necessary falsehood requires self-contradiction” may seem like a reasonable claims on the surface, it ultimately doesn’t work.
 This is interesting because it leaves the door open (at least for the agnostic and theist) for a God who exists necessarily even though God’s nonexistence isn’t self-contradictory.